We may earn money or products from the companies mentioned in this post.

 Health risks in Morocco

 Do you need any vaccinations to go to Morocco?
 There are certain vaccinations that are recommended for travelers visiting Morocco, but it is up to each individual whether they decide to get them.
 In general, health experts recommend all travelers be up-to-date on current vaccinations, including measles, hepatitis, and tetanus.
 Check with your doctor and follow the CDC’s recommendations.
 You may want to consider getting a typhoid shot, especially if you are an adventurous eater.
 We were not spending an extended amount of time in Morocco, so we opted out of getting this vaccination and we were fine.
+However, you may want to consider investing in travel insurance as part of your pre-travel planning.

 Be aware when visiting Morocco with kids that rabies is another health concern in the country.
 Avoid contact with stray animals, including the thousands of cats that roam the medinas in Moroccan cities, and you should be fine.